fredvs/swp/README.md

 Simple Webstream Player, to listen and record web radios and other web streams.
 Change live the tempo and pitch.

-StrumPract was compiled with: FPC 3.2.2: http://www.freepascal.org
+Simple Webstream Player was compiled with: FPC 3.2.2: http://www.freepascal.org

 Graphic widgetset: MSEgui 5.10.4: https://github.com/mse-org/mseide-msegui